 By having an incredibly intricate map, where all product ideas can be captured and assessed, your team will be able to preserve these thoughts and decide on which to take forward.

-So those are our four mind maps for planning out your business in 2017.
+So those are our four mind maps for planning out your business this year.

 Let us know how you get on or any questions you might have, in the comments below.